 Section 5.1.
 Executive Committee.
 The Executive Committee is a standing committee of the Board.
 The Executive Committee consists of the four principal officers of the Foundation and the Executive Director, if any.
 The Executive Committee is chaired by the President.
 The Board in its discretion may appoint additional Directors to serve on the Executive Committee.
 The Executive Committee has and may exercise the full power of the Board between meetings of the Board, except that the Executive Committee may not amend these Bylaws, or remove any Director from office, or overrule any prior action of the Board.
 The Executive Committee prepares minutes of all its meetings and actions, which are available for inspection by the Board.

 Section 5.2.
 Finance Committee.
 The Finance Committee is a standing committee of the Board.
 The Finance Committee consists of the President, the Vice President, the Treasurer, and one additional Director appointed by the President.
-The Finance Committee meets at least once in the first month of each calendar quarter to review performance of the Foundation’s investments, assess consistency of asset distribution according to current Foundation investment policy, and recommends to the Board adjustments in assets distribution and management as appropriate.
+The Finance Committee meets to review performance of the Foundation’s investments, assess consistency of asset distribution according to current Foundation investment policy, and recommends to the Board adjustments in assets distribution and management as appropriate.
 The services provided by the Finance Committee must not be influenced by any investment or banking relationships its members may have.
 Committee members must fully disclose any potential conflict of interest.

 Section 5.3.
 Other Committees.
 The President or Board of Directors may appoint one or more other standing committees and may appoint special or temporary committees.
 Members of such committees may, but need not be, Directors.